Mad Over You

 "Mad Over You" is a song by Nigerian singer Runtown, released on November 4, 2016.
 It was primarily produced by Del B, along with production assistance from Runtown and T-Spize.
-Described as a love-themed ballad, "Mad Over You" is a blend of highlife and R&B. It debuted at number 38 on the Billboard Twitter Top Tracks chart, marking the singer's first appearance on the chart.
-As of March 2017, "Mad Over You" garnered over 2 million streams on the streaming media service Spotify.
+Described as a love-themed ballad, "Mad Over You" is a blend of highlife, R&B, and Pon Pon.
+It debuted at number 38 on the Billboard Twitter Top Tracks chart, marking the singer's first appearance on Billboard.
+As of March 2017, "Mad Over You" garnered over 2 million streams on Spotify.
 It was nominated for Song of the Year at The Headies 2018 and for Best Single at the 2017 Nigeria Entertainment Awards.

-Background and music video
+Background and promotion

-In March 2017, Runtown told Pulse Nigeria's Joey Akan he recorded "Mad Over You" while embroiled in a contractual dispute with Eric Many Entertainment.
+In March 2017, Runtown told Pulse Nigerias Joey Akan that he recorded "Mad Over You" while embroiled in a contractual dispute with Eric Many Entertainment.
 Two weeks prior to his U.S tour in mid-2016, he worked with Del B on musical ideas for the song.
 Del B told Akan that "Mad Over You" was the last of two songs recorded during his session with Runtown.
 Tanzanian singer Vanessa Mdee was present in the studio when Del B and Runtown worked on the song's instrumental and flute, respectively.
 Runtown later contacted TSpize to provide guitar work.

-Lyrically, "Mad Over You" is about a special Ghanaian girl Runtown admires.
-Musically, it has a bouncy rhythm and is infused with percussion, guitar and a flute.
+Lyrically, "Mad Over You" is about a Ghanaian girl Runtown admires.
+Musically, it has a bouncy rhythm and is infused with percussion, guitar, and a flute.
 In an email exchange with The Fader magazine, Runtown said the song is inspired by African beauty.
+In 2016, Runtown performed the song at Citi FM's Decemba 2 Remember concert, and at Sarkodie's annual Rapperholic concert.
+In April 2017, the singer performed the song at the season finale of Big Brother Naija.

+Music video

 The accompanying music video for "Mad Over You" was directed by Clarence Peters and uploaded to YouTube on December 7, 2016.
 It features a small group of women, who displayed several different fashion pieces and body art.
 A writer for Joss magazine criticized the music video for not complementing the song's lyrics, saying the "choice for location in itself is an epic failure."
+In February 2020, the video for "Mad Over You" surpassed 100 million views on YouTube.

+Covers

+In December 2016, Nigerian musician Mr Eazi released a cover of the song.
+In January 2017, Ghanaian singer Nana Yaa released her rendition of the song.
+Jamaican dancehall artist Ding Dong covered the song in October 2017, pairing his version with a dance move he created called Lebeh Lebeh.
+In April 2018, Cobhams Asuquo and Sizzy Benjamin released a joint cover of "Mad Over You"; the original version's highlife guitar chords were removed in favor of electric guitar licks.